marie-jakob/mesdt/README.md

 We are using the `debi3` dataset provided with this package, where we investigated attributions to gender discrimination using a signal detection approach.
-In the experiment, male and female participants (as indicated by the variable `participant gender`) had to judge 256 fictional pay raise decisions as biased or unbiased.
+In the experiment, participants had to judge 256 fictional pay raise decisions as biased or unbiased.
 The cases involved male and female employees(`emp_gender`), who were either granted or denied a pay raise (`committee`).